doc-ai/tensorio-ios/README.md

 <a name="quantization"></a>
 ### Quantization and Dequantization

 Quantization is a technique for reducing model sizes by representing weights with fewer bytes.
 Operations are then performed on these shorter byte representations.
-Accuracy is traded for size.
+Quantized models trade accuracy for size.
 A full account of quantization is beyond the scope of this README, but more information may be found at https://www.tensorflow.org/performance/quantization.

 In TF Lite, models represent weights with and perform operations on four byte floating point representations of data (`float_t`).
 These models receive floating point inputs and produce floating point outputs.
 Floating point models can represent numeric values in the range -3.4E+38 to +3.4E+38.
 Pretty sweet.